 The following are the rights that you have regarding PHI that we maintain about you.
 Information regarding how to exercise those rights is also provided.
 Protecting your PHI is an important part of the services we provide you.
 We want to ensure that you have access to your PHI when you need it and that you clearly understand your rights as described below.

 You have the right to adequate notice of the uses and disclosures of your PHI, and our duties and responsibilities regarding same, as provided for herein.
 You have the right to request both a paper and electronic copy of this Notice.
-You may ask us to provide a copy of this notice at any time.
-You may obtain this notice on our website at www.americanaddictioncenters.org or from facility staff or our Privacy Official.
+You may ask us to provide a copy of this Notice at any time.
+You may obtain this Notice on our website at www.avenuesrecovery.com or from facility staff or our Privacy Officer.

 We may charge a reasonable, cost-based fee for the copying and/or mailing process of your request.
 As to PHI which may be maintained in electronic form and format, you may request a copy to which you are otherwise entitled in that electronic form and format if it is readily producible, but if not, then in any readable form and format as we may agree (e.g. PDF).
 Your request may also include transmittal directions to another individual or entity.

 Right to Amend